-Elongated oval cabochon of transparent quartz with green epidote inclusions, 24 × 11 × 4 mm.
+Elongated oval cabochon of clear quartz with green epidote inclusions, 24 × 11 × 4 mm.
 The epidote formations create dendritic structures visible to the naked eye: small prismatic crystals floating in the vitreous quartz matrix.
 Hand-cut in our lapidary workshop.

-Item Details
+Item details

 | Mineral |